 - Duplicate installations without re-calibration

 ToughSonic® ultrasonic sensors are typically deployed to measure the level of canals, channels, and gates to control the distribution of irrigation water.
 The sensors are compatible with battery operation and connect with SCADA systems and, thus championed for use worldwide by irrigation districts and water providers.
 Australia’s largest private environmental and irrigation water delivery company, Murray Irrigation, deploys the ToughSonic 14 to manage water distribution to many of their approximately 2,200 landholdings throughout southern New South Wales.
-Customers on their PIIOP program can sell and buy as well as order water from their cell phone using telemetry-enabled, automated and/or remote-controlled technology.
+Customers on their PIIOP program can sell and buy as well as order water from their cell phones using telemetry-enabled, automated and/or remote-controlled technology.
 Please see our article on this project.

 Typical Bridge Gate